ansible-network/vyos/docs/get_facts.md

       function: get_facts
 ```

-The above playbook will return the facts for the host under the `cisco_nxos`
+The above playbook will return the facts for the host under the `vyos`
 top level key.

 ### Filter the subset of facts returned